awslabs/aws-encryption-sdk-specification/changes/2020-06-09_wrapping-key-identifiers/change.md

-An output value returned by a keyring on encrypt as part of an encrypted data key structure that identifies the grouping or categorization for the keyring that can fulfill this keyring's decryption contract.
+An output value returned by a keyring on encrypt as part of an encrypted data key structure that identifies the grouping or categorization for a keyring that can fulfill this decryption contract.

 The provider ID MUST be a binary value and SHOULD be equal to a UTF-8 encoding of the key namespace.